jeog/TDAmeritradeAPI/README_STREAMING.md

         // streaming session proxy
         StreamingSession_C session;

-        // create a session using a pointer to the Credentials struct, account ID err = StreamingSession_Create( pcreds, "123456789", &callback, &session );
+        // create a session using a pointer to the Credentials struct err = StreamingSession_Create( pcreds, &callback, &session );
         if( err ){
             //
         }